 - oral health in the elderly

-In addition to high quality clinical training, the fellowship program prepares fellows to be clinical educators through a month-long program of didactics in topics such as educational theory, curriculum design, building an educational portfolio and academic curriculum vitae, and learner assessment methods.
+In addition to high-quality clinical training, the geriatrics curriculum prepares fellows to be clinical educators through a series of didactics in topics such as educational theory, curriculum design, building an educational portfolio and academic curriculum vitae, and learner assessment methods.